KeibiSoft/KeibiDrop/TROUBLESHOOTING.md

 ### Windows

-Works in no-FUSE mode (not yet tested).
-FUSE mode requires [WinFsp](https://winfsp.dev/) and has not been tested yet.
+Works in both modes.
+FUSE mode requires [WinFsp](https://winfsp.dev/) (2.1 or later recommended); the mount appears as a drive letter, and the mount point must not already exist.